Execution Guided Line-by-Line Code Generation: Introduction

-The superior performance of EG-CFG on MBPP-ET and HumanEval-ET highlights that our method not only generates accurate code but also significantly enhances robustness and reliability under complex and extended test scenarios.

-Summarizing, our main contributions are: (i) a framework for dynamically generating code while executing fragments of the code and using the execution traces to guide the generation process, (ii) introducing native parallelism at the task level that is not achievable in the sequential iterative refinement methods, (iii) using CFG in order to generate code that is conditioned on the execution feedback, and (iv) obtaining new state of the art results on the MBPP, MBPP-ET, HumanEval-ET, and CodeContests benchmarks using open-source models, outperforming previous methods that are based on the leading closed-source models.
+The superior performance of \method{} on MBPP-ET and HumanEval-ET highlights that our method not only generates accurate code but also significantly enhances robustness and reliability under complex and extended test scenarios.
+Summarizing, our main contributions are: (i) a framework for dynamically generating code while executing fragments of the code and using the execution traces to guide the generation process, (ii) introducing native parallelism at the task level that is not achievable in the sequential iterative refinement methods, (iii) using CFG in order to generate code that is conditioned on the execution feedback, and (iv) obtaining new state-of-the-art results on the MBPP, MBPP-ET, HumanEval-ET, \bl{DS-1000} and CodeContests benchmarks using open-source models, outperforming previous methods that are based on the leading closed-source models.